Phanten/bookmarks/README.md

 # BOOKMARKS by Phanten
 A collection of our dev bookmarks.
-Contribute buy submitting Pull Requests!
+Contribute by submitting Pull Requests!

 > [React Native Debugger](https://github.com/jhen0409/react-native-debugger) <br>